Wisconsin River: Industrialization and Tourism (20th Century)

+Governance

+Federal jurisdiction

 The Wisconsin River is a "navigable river of the United States."
 This designation primarily means that the federal government has jurisdiction for dams on the river.
 Dams that include hydropower facilities are regulated by the Federal Energy Regulatory Commission.
 Courts have ruled that despite the fact that the river lies entirely in one state, it nevertheless historically carried goods to markets in other states and therefore is subject to the commerce clause of the United States Constitution.
 Courts have also ruled that raw logs, even if merely carried via log drives to mills within the state, constitute commerce.
 On the basis of these judgments, the Wisconsin River is considered a navigable waterway throughout its entire length.

 This designation does not generally have bearing on recreational use of the river.
 Boat registrations and fishing licenses are obtained through the Wisconsin Department of Natural Resources, for example.

 Lower Wisconsin River State Riverway

 The Lower Wisconsin River State Riverway is a state-funded project designed to protect the southern portion of the Wisconsin River.
 It extends 93 mi from Sauk City to the point where the Wisconsin River empties into the Mississippi, about 3 mi south of the city of Prairie du Chien.
 The Wisconsin Department of Natural Resources manages protected lands of over 75000 acre, including the river itself, islands, and some lands adjacent to the river.
 In 2020 the riverway was designated as a protected Ramsar site.

 There are no dams or man-made obstructions to the natural flow of water between the hydroelectric dam just north of Sauk City and the confluence of the Wisconsin and the Mississippi.
 This long stretch of free-flowing river provides important natural habitats for a variety of wildlife, including white-tail deer, North American river otters, beavers, turtles, sandhill cranes, eagles, hawks, and a variety of fish species.

 Recreational opportunities on the lower Wisconsin River range from fishing and canoeing to tubing and camping.
 Canoe camping is particularly popular because of the abundance of suitable sandbars along the riverway and because no permits are required.
-On summer weekends, naturists can be found on Mazo Beach which is north of the village of Mazomanie.
+Until 2016, naturists could be found on Mazo Beach which is north of the village of Mazomanie.
 According to the Wisconsin Department of Natural Resources, two thirds of river users can be found on the stretch between Prairie du Sac and Spring Green.